backupbrew/switchbrew/Sockets services.md

 | 29  | \[3.0.0+\] RecvMMsg         |
 | 30  | \[3.0.0+\] SendMMsg         |

+Open: can open `/dev/bpf` (and most likely only that file, given bsdservices' binary contents).
+This can be used, for example, to enable promiscuous mode, see FreeBSD's `/dev/bpf` for more details.

 ## Initalize

 Takes a [\#BsdConfig](#BsdConfig "wikilink") (made-up name), the PID,